Skip to main content

 Consult Dr. Ash

-A continuous glucose monitor (CGM) is a small skin sensor that tracks your blood sugar in real time.
-Even if you are not diabetic, a 2-week trial can show which foods spike your glucose, which lifestyle changes flatten your curve, and where hidden metabolic stress lives.
+A continuous glucose monitor (CGM) is a small skin sensor that tracks your blood sugar throughout the day.
+Even if you are not diabetic, a 2-week trial can show which foods make your glucose surge, which lifestyle changes flatten your curve, and where hidden metabolic stress lives.
 The data is often more useful than a standard HbA1c test.

 The Breakfast Betrayal